 Over the next several weeks, you might be going over the river and through the woods to that wonderful, home-cooked dinner at grandmother’s house.
-It will look like something directly from a Norman Rockwell painting or The Cosby Show, right?
+It will look like something directly from a Norman Rockwell painting, right?

 If we are completely honest, we have to admit there is at least one person at these holiday gatherings that causes us some apprehension.
 I dread the questions about my single life, the characterizations and feelings of judgment or rejection that follow.